DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 An ebook format developed by the International Digital Publishing Forum (IDPF).
 EPUB is an open standard and the most commonly used and supported file format for electronic books.
 EPUB was designed to accommodate reflowable content.
 See also **Reflowable**.

 #####E-paper
 Electronic paper, a display technology designed to resemble printed paper rather than the LCD displays used on most other computing devices.
-E-paper consists of a grid of tiny electronic 'ink' particles that can switch from black to white.
+E-paper consists of a grid of tiny electronic 'ink' particles that can be switched from black to white.
 Electricity is only needed for refreshing ('turning') the page; for the display itself, no electricity or battery power is needed.
-Since it is not backlit like an LCD, it must be illuminated externally like conventional paper.
-The upside is that it can be read in broad daylight without any loss of image quality.
+Since it is not backlit like an LCD, the display must be illuminated externally like conventional paper; the upside is that it can be read in broad daylight without any loss of image quality.
 Since the refresh rate is much slower than LCD screens, the technology does not allow for videos or animations.
 See also **LCD**.

 #####E-reader
 A device capable of displaying digital texts in various formats, notably EPUB, or in the case of Amazon's Kindle e-readers, Amazon's own proprietary formats AZW, KF8 and MOBI.
-Many e-readers also support the PDF format.
+Many e-readers also support PDF and other formats.

 ###F

 #####File
-A file is an object containing data, stored on a computer, server or mobile device, and also including metadata (which can be as simple as the filename).
+A file is an object containing data and metadata, and stored on a computer, server or mobile device.
 A file can contain a text, an image, a video, a software program, etc. On most computer systems, files are organized within hierarchies of folders.

 #####Filename extension
-A filename extension typically consists of three or four letters at the end of a filename, preceded by a dot (such as: '.html', '.mp4', '.jpg' etc.).
+A filename extension typically consists of three or four letters at the end of a filename, preceded by a dot (such as: .html, .mp4, .jpg, etc.).
 Filename extensions are used by many operating systems including Windows and Mac OS X to indicate the type of a file.

 #####File permissions
-On computer operating systems that allow for different user accounts on one computer (such as Linux, Mac OS X and Windows), each file has its own access permissions.
-This is metadata that defines which users are allowed to read, edit or (in the case of a software program file) execute a particular file.
-This is especially important on web servers: file permissions make sure that specific users can edit files on a website, while all other users can only read them.
+On computer operating systems that allow for different user accounts on one computer (such as Linux, Mac OS X and Windows), each file has its own access permissions: metadata that defines which users are allowed to read, edit or (in the case of a software program file) execute that particular file.
+This is especially important on web servers: file permissions ensure that specific users can edit files on a website, while all other users can only read these files.

 #####Folder
 On most operating systems, files are grouped and hierarchically organized in folders.
 The term 'folder' is used synonymously with 'directory'.
-Folders can be hierarchically organized in a tree-like structure, so that one folder contains a number of other folders, each of which contains yet another number of folders, etc. Subfolders are sometimes referred to as 'child folders' of the 'parent folder'.
+Folders can be hierarchically organized in a tree-like structure, so that one folder contains a number of other folders, each of which may contain yet more folders, etc. Subfolders are sometimes referred to as 'child folders' of the 'parent folder'.

 #####Formatting
-The process of applying typographic styling (bold, italic, etc.) to text.
+The process of applying typographic styling (bold, italic, etc.) to a text.
 Another unrelated meaning of the same term is: to erase and initialize a storage device (such as a hard disk or memory card).

 #####Freemium
 A revenue model in which the basic product or service (typically software, media, games or web services) is provided free of charge, but money (a premium) is charged for extra features or virtual goods.

 ###G

 #####GitHub
 A freemium web hosting service for user-run Git repositories.
-Git, an Open Source software application for collaborative editing over the Internet, is described in our software catalogue.
+Git, an Open Source software application for collaborative editing over the internet, is described in our software catalogue.

 #####Graphical User Interface (GUI)
-Software that allows human users to use a computer or other digital device in a visual-tactile way, as opposed to text-based command-line interfaces, and typically creating the 'look and feel' of a tangible instrument.
-A GUI features graphical elements such as knobs, dials, sliders, menus, icons and pointers.
-By clicking and dragging these elements, the user can run software programs and carry out other operations such as copying information, deleting files, etc.
+Software that allows human users to use a computer or other digital device in a visual-tactile way, as opposed to text-based command-line interfaces, and typically creating the 'look and feel' of a tangible physical instrument.
+A GUI features graphical elements such as menus, icons, pointers, check boxes, knobs, dials and sliders.
+By clicking and dragging these elements, the user can run and control software programs and carry out other operations such as copying information, deleting files, etc.

 #####Graphics Interchange Format (GIF)
 A file format invented in the 1980s and used for simple graphics.
 GIF files use a limited palette of up to 256 colors which makes the format unsuitable for photographs and full-color artworks.
-Despite its age and limitations, the GIF format has survived because of its suitability for animated (moving) images, see **Animated GIF**.
+Despite its age and limitations, the GIF format has survived because of its suitability for simple graphics such as logos, as well as animated (moving) images, see **Animated GIF**.
 See also **JPEG**.

 ###H

 #####HTML (Hypertext Markup Language)
-A file format and markup standard mainly used for web pages.
+A file format and markup standard used mainly for web pages.
 HTML consists of ASCII files with markup tags in angular brackets, like this: <tag\>.
-These tags allows the author or designer to define structural document layout (such as: title, headlines, block quotes, lists, tables) and interaction elements (such as: hyperlinks and fill-out forms).
+These tags allow the author or designer to define the structural document layout (such as the title, headlines, block quotes, lists, tables) and interaction elements (such as hyperlinks and fill-out forms).

 #####HTML5
 The most recent version of the HTML format.
 HTML5 adds various new features, notably support for the multimedia (audio and video) capabilities of the World Wide Web.
 Through the adoption of HTML5, web designers hope to render obsolete the use of browser plug-ins for interactive multimedia websites.

 #####HTTP (Hypertext Transfer Protocol)
 The network protocol (or transport code) used on the World Wide Web for transmitting and receiving web pages.
-Users accessing a website in fact request HTML pages; the web browser software sends this request via HTTP to the web server hosting the page, then the web server sends back the page via HTTP to the web browser.
+A user accessing a website typically requests HTML pages; the web browser software sends this request via HTTP to the web server hosting the page, after which the web server sends the page via HTTP to the web browser.

 #####Hybrid Publishing
 Hybrid publishing, also known as multi-channel publishing, means the publishing of a single publication in several different print and electronic media, preferably with a workflow that minimizes the effort of customizing the publication for each medium.